Location

 Upon completion of this activity, participants should be able to

-Identify patients with newly diagnosed DLBCL for whom CD79b-targeted therapy as a component of first-line treatment would be appropriate.
+Identify patients with newly diagnosed diffuse large B-cell lymphoma (DLBCL) for whom CD79b-targeted therapy as a component of first-line treatment would be appropriate.

-Understand published clinical research findings with CD19-targeted monoclonal antibodies in combination with immunomodulatory agents in treatment for DLBCL and FL, and employ this information in patient education discussions.
+Understand published clinical research findings with CD19-targeted monoclonal antibodies in combination with immunomodulatory agents in treatment for DLBCL and follicular lymphoma (FL), and employ this information in patient education discussions.

-Appraise the biological rationale for, available research findings with and current clinical role of CD19-targeted antibody-drug conjugates in therapy for patients with R/R DLBCL.
+Appraise the biological rationale for, available research findings with and current clinical role of CD19-targeted antibody-drug conjugates in therapy for patients with relapsed/refractory (R/R) DLBCL.

-Evaluate published clinical research findings establishing the efficacy and safety of BTK inhibitors as a component of first-line therapy for MCL, and assess the current and potential role of various BTK inhibitor-based strategies in the care of patients newly diagnosed with the disease.
+Evaluate published clinical research findings establishing the efficacy and safety of Bruton tyrosine kinase (BTK) inhibitors as a component of first-line therapy for mantle cell lymphoma (MCL), and assess the current and potential role of various BTK inhibitor-based strategies in the care of patients newly diagnosed with the disease.

 Appreciate the biological rationale for, available data with and current clinical role of BTK inhibitors in treatment for patients with R/R MCL, and discern how these agents can be appropriately and safely integrated into routine practice.